JasonDeJesuz/Filewatcher-WinForms/README.md

   • FileSystemWatcher
   • Windows Forms

-FileSystemWatcher Class
+**FileSystemWatcher Class**
 The FileSystemWatcher class listens to the file system change notifications and will then raise events when a directory, or file inside of a directory, changes.
 There are some key important points to remember when using the FileSystemWatcher class.
-  • Hidden files are not ignored.
+-Hidden files are not ignored.
-  • In some systems, FileSystemWatcher reports changes to files using the short 8.3 file name format.
+-In some systems, FileSystemWatcher reports changes to files using the short 8.3 file name
+    format.
 For example, a change to "LongFileName.LongExtension" could be reported as "LongFil~.Lon".
-  • This class contains a link demand and an inheritance demand at the class level that applies to all members.
+-This class contains a link demand and an inheritance demand at the class level that applies
+    to all members.
 A SecurityException is thrown when either the immediate caller or the derived class does not have full-trust permission.
 For details about security demands, see Link Demands.
-  • The maximum size you can set for the InternalBufferSize property for monitoring a directory over the network is 64 KB.
+-The maximum size you can set for the InternalBufferSize property for monitoring a directory
+    over the network is 64 KB.

 Use FileSystemWatcher to watch for changes in a specified directory.
 You can watch for changes in